databake/gatsby-starter-netlify-cms/src/pages/index.md

         lighting, fuel efficiency monitors and security systems.
 Whether your fleet consists of cars, vans or HGV, regardless of fleet size, we can take care of it.

-        Our telematics products cover a wide range of bespoke applications which we can build and fit to your needs.

-        Our safety products include CCTV cameras (safety and witness), dash cams, side scanners, reverse aids and sleep monitors.

-        Our lighting solutions including beacons, strobes and LED.

-        Fuel efficiency monitors from ECU plug ins through to real time driver consumption updates.

-        From locks and deadlocks to a range of immobilisers, alarms and cat alarms.
     - image: /img/tutorials.png
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a